-Yes the radio button on the left hand side can be deselected for a particular VM so you can group VM workloads together
+- Yes, the radio button on the left-hand side can be deselected for a VM so you can group VM workloads together.

 Does the VMware reporting in Optical Prime include VSAN metrics?

-Yes it includes data store metrics, if the data is on the datastore you will get it
+- Yes, it includes data store metrics, if the data is on the datastore.

 Can we use Optical Prime for desktop virtualization assessments?

-When should I collect infomation from VMs directly rather than through vCenter?
+When should I collect information from VMs directly rather than through vCenter?

 What is the difference between virtual and hypervisor?

-Does Optical Prime display 3rd party arrays information - ie show how busy disk drives are or memory or director/SP ports?
+Does Optical Prime display 3rd party arrays information such as show how busy disk drives are or memory or director/SP ports?

 What about the #GetModern Assessments?